kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/03 - Settings Section.md

 The settings section is similar to the content and media trees except this section is usually hidden from editors.
 You can configure and edit a lot of Umbraco items.

+If a video is more your style, here's the Settings Section in detail: https://www.youtube.com/watch?v=EopnnkIaiRI

 ## Stylesheets

 This section is used to define styles that can be linked to a rich text editor (in the Developer>Datatypes section).